 - According to Loren G. Martin, a physiology professor at Oklahoma State University, endocrine cells (cells that produce hormones) appear in the appendix of a human fetus at about eleven weeks of development.
 The endocrine cells are active and release hormones.
 Hormones are chemical messengers and have specific effects in our bodies.

 - The lining of the appendix contains lymphoid tissue, which is part of our immune system.
 The immune system fights bacteria and other organisms that cause disease.
 We have lymphoid tissue in many other areas of the body in addition to the appendix.

-- One theory is that antigens (particles from invading organisms) enter the appendix from the intestine and cause the cells in the lymphoid tissue to make antibodies.
-These antibodies will protect us when we are exposed to the antigens in the future.
+- Antigens (particles from invading organisms) may enter the appendix from the intestine and cause the cells in the lymphoid tissue to make antibodies.
+These antibodies may protect us when we are exposed to the antigens in the future.
 According to this theory, the appendix is acting as a training ground for the immune system.

-- It's been proposed that the appendix is a type of safe house for good bacteria that live in the large intestine.
+It's been proposed that the appendix is a type of safe house for good bacteria that live in the large intestine.
 These bacteria are important for our health.
-According to this theory, if bacteria in the large intestine are lost for some reason - such as in disease or antibiotic treatment - or if the intestine is invaded by bad bacteria that kill the good ones, the appendix can "reboot" the large intestine.
+According to the proposal, if bacteria in the large intestine are lost for some reason—such as in disease or antibiotic treatment—or if the intestine is invaded by bad bacteria that kill the good ones, the appendix "reboots" the large intestine.
 It does this by releasing good bacteria to recolonize the large intestine.
-Some scientists have criticized this theory, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.
+Some scientists have criticized this idea, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.

-The theories describing possible appendix functions are very interesting, but they need to be confirmed by more scientists.
-If the theories are true, we need to know whether the actions of the appendix are insignificant because they are also performed by other parts of our body or if they are actually important.
+The theories for appendix functions are interesting, but they need to be confirmed by more scientists.
+If they are true, we need to know whether they're insignificant because they are also performed by other parts of our body or if they are actually important.